 “Yo-no!” he whimpered.

-After muster, we stood back from our new friend as he read the orders.
+After muster, we stood back from our new friend as he scanned the contents of the envelope.
 A searing moment of silence.
 Then he smiled, and we closed in for a look.
-His orders were to the USS Sanctuary, a hospital ship he would join off the coast of Vietnam
+His orders were to the USS Sanctuary, a hospital ship he would join off the coast of Vietnam.
+It could have been much worse.

-Soon, I received orders to a squadron based in Japan.
-Barry’s orders sent him to Pearl Harbor.
-After shipping out, we all got caught up in our new assignments, losing touch with each other.
+Soon, I received orders to a squadron based in Japan to train for an assignment at Da Nang Airbase in Vietnam.
+Barry’s sent him to intelligence duty on Ford Island in Pearl Harbor.
+After shipping out, we all got caught up in our jobs, losing touch with each other.

 Almost two years later I pulled into Hong Kong Harbor aboard the aircraft carrier, USS Ticonderoga.
-Moored nearby was the Sanctuary.
+To my surprise, the Sanctuary was moored nearby.
 From a telephone on the quarterdeck, I called it up and asked for Robert Ferguson.
 It took a few minutes for their Officer of the Deck to search the roster and make the connection to his ward.

 A young man answered the phone. ”There’s no Robert here,” he said.